CARWHO/Step-Counter/README.md

 # Step-Counter
-A firmware project for a step counter implemented on an STM32 Nucleo Board, utilizing an Inertial Measurement Unit (IMU) for step detection.
+Firmware for a step counter on an STM32 Nucleo Board, using an LSM6DS IMU for step detection and an SSD1306 OLED for display.

-## 1. Description of Overall Project
+## 1. Project Overview

-This project implements a step counter on an STM32 microcontroller using an LSM6DS IMU.
-It processes sensor data and displays information on an SSD1306 OLED screen.
+This project implements a step counter on an STM32 microcontroller with an LSM6DS IMU.
+It processes sensor data and displays information like step count, distance, and goals on an SSD1306 OLED screen.
 The hardware setup is detailed in the schematic below:

 ![Hardware Schematic](images/RCAP-Schematic.png)